snowdriftcoop/snowdrift/README.md

     * log in as admin with built-in system and user: `admin` pass: `admin`
     * press Enter key in terminal to stop the site
 * `stack build && stack test`: run the test suite

+    Note that `stack build` must be run since the tests depend on executables like SnowdriftProcessPayments.
+Cabal is not clever enough to notice test dependencies on executables.
 * `stack build`: rebuild manually (usually running the site in development mode is sufficient, however)
 * `stack ghci`: Start the REPL